-Admission Criteria:
+Admission Criteria

 - All students are required to demonstrate proficiencies in reading, writing, and mathematics based on scores on the placement test or take the recommended classes.
-If you have not taken these tests, see the testing coordinator in room C104 for information or referral to testing; recommended courses must be completed - 2.
-Must meet ONE criteria in each of the following areas: - a.
+If you have not taken these tests, see the testing coordinator in room C104 for information or referral to testing; recommended courses must be completed - Must meet ONE criterion in each of the following areas to be assigned a starting date for the first nursing course PNE120: - a.
+GPA - 1.
+High school G.P.A. ≥ 2.0 . - 2.
+College G.P.A. of 2.0 or better (if applicable) - b.
 Algebra - 1.
 Course Placement Algebra score at the MTH080 level - 2.
-College equivalent (MTH080 Beginning Algebra) with grade of "S" - b.
-Science - 1.
-High school biology, with lab, with minimum grade of "C" and high school chemistry, with lab, with minimum grade of "C" - High school biology and high school chemistry with a "C" from a curriculum not accredited by North Central and an ACT science score > 20. - 3.
-BIO101 Principles of Biology with minimum grade of "C" - c.
-Computer Competency - 1.
-High school microcomputer course since 1992 with minimum grade of "C" - 2.
-Successfully complete or proficiency CIS090 Introduction to Computers or equivalent. - d.
+College equivalent (MTH080 Beginning Algebra) with grade of "S" - c Science - High school biology, with lab, with minimum grade of "C" and high school chemistry, with lab, with minimum grade of "C" - High school biology and high school chemistry with a "C" from a curriculum not accredited by North Central and an ACT science score > 20. - 3.
+BIO101 Principles of Biology with minimum grade of "C" - d.
+Computer Competency - High school microcomputer course since 1992 with minimum grade of "C" - Successfully complete or proficiency CIS090 Introduction to Computers or equivalent. - e.
 Keyboarding Competency - 1.
-High School Keyboarding course with a minimum grade of "C" - 2.
-Successfully complete proficiency OAS090, Keyboarding Basics or equivalent. - e.
-College G.P.A. of 2.0 or better (if applicable)
+High School Keyboarding course with a minimum grade of "C" - Successfully complete proficiency OAS090 Keyboarding Basics or equivalent. - Acceptance into the nursing program will be by letter from the PN Admission Committee ONLY.